dutchaug/beginners-workshop/lesson01/README.md

 [More info](http://developer.android.com/guide/topics/manifest/manifest-intro.html)

 #### Java source files
 Okay, let's walk around on familiar ground...
 Java.
-We only have one class in our Hello World project, the MainActivity class.
-Let's open up MainActivity.java and see what's inside.
+We only have one class in our Hello World project, the **MainActivity** class.
+Let's open up [MainActivity.java](sample01/helloworld/src/main/java/org/dutchaug/workshop/beginners/helloworld/MainActivity.java) and see what's inside.

 > You can quickly open a class-file by pressing `Cmd-O` on a Mac and `Ctrl-N` on a Windows or Linux machine.
+Tip: Type `Cmd-Shift-A` on a Mac or `Ctrl-Shift-A` to browse through the various keyboard shortcuts.
+Or download a PDF file with the most common keyboard shortcuts for [Windows or Linux](http://www.jetbrains.com/idea/docs/IntelliJIDEA_ReferenceCard.pdf) or [Mac OS X](http://www.jetbrains.com/idea/docs/IntelliJIDEA_ReferenceCard_Mac.pdf)

 ```java
 package org.dutchaug.workshop.beginners.helloworld;